Lytecyde/PACEalpha/README.md

 At this point it is just a demo with a couple of fun features.
+PLAN

+1) spies walk around now on their job paths
+TODO:
+1) both sides walk around
+2) each agent completes secret missions and does "real" cover jobs in (entertainment, finance, propaganda, forces) which provide resources as miice
+3) does not matter who wins if one side loses the player loses
+4) to win, pass agents and recruit them or stop them from completeing their jobs

+**INSTALL INSTRUCTIONS

 1) in the install directory create a lib directory